-Kean offers breakfast each morning.
-Breakfast will be served from 8:45-9:05 a.m.
+Melrose offers breakfast each morning.
+Breakfast will be served from 8:45-9:05 a.m. and students need to be in their classrooms by 9:05 a.m.
+Students who will be eating breakfast should arrive timely (unless a bus is late and we'll provide for that).
 Please avoid sending your child early, as the doors will not open before 8:45 a.m.
 Menus are sent home monthly.
 Students may eat daily or only days you select.
 Cost is \$1.25 daily.
-If students qualify for the free/reduced lunch program, then they will also qualify for breakfast.
+If students qualify for the free/reduced lunch program, they will also qualify for breakfast.
 Reduced breakfast cost is 30¢ daily.
 Kindergarten parents and new families: please ask for more details regarding our Federal lunch programs.